bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 ## What are they after?

-If my allusions to this weren't already clear, let me make it plain.
 In both cases, for security and privacy concerns, the answer is the same: they are after data.
+This is the information age;
-This is the information age; **data is the most valuble commodity on the internet** (and everywhere else, for that matter).
+**data is the most valuble commodity on the internet** (and everywhere else, for that matter).

 Anyone who can get a piece of your data can make a profit, and lots of times that payout can be immense.
-This gives both legitimate, legally-operating corporations as well as criminals the same powerful incentive: collect as much of your data as possible.
+This gives both legitimate, legally-operating corporations, as well as criminals, the same powerful incentive: collect as much of your data as possible.

 ## Is data collection always a bad thing?

 No, not necessarily, but it depends on your comfort level.
 Criminal activity is obviously always a bad thing, but you may be okay with certain uses of your private information by corporations or others.
-Ultimately, if you choose to share information, that should be a *your* choice.
+Whatever you decide, choosing to share you data should be just that: *your choice*.

 ## Can my security and privacy be improved?